-In making its investment decisions, our investment adviser intends to adopt Ares' long-standing, consistent investment approach that was developed over 12 years ago by several of its founders.
+In making its investment decisions, Ares Capital Management intends to adopt Ares' long-standing, consistent investment approach that was developed over 12 years ago by several of its founders.
 Ares Capital Management's investment philosophy and portfolio construction will involve an assessment of the overall macroeconomic environment, financial markets and company-specific research and analysis.
 Our investment approach will emphasize capital preservation, low volatility and minimization of downside risk.
+In addition to engaging in extensive due diligence from the perspective of a long-term investor, Ares Capital Management's approach will seek to reduce risk in investments by focusing on: